Antique Rajasthani Teakwood Soldier Statues (1910) | Hand Carved Guardian Figures From Rajasthan, India | Original Folk Art Décor

 • Origin: Rajasthan, India

-• Condition: Excellent for age – one restored arm, otherwise original with rich patina
+• Condition: Excellent for age – one restored arm, otherwise original with patina

-• Function: Decorative sculpture pair, symbolic guardians, architectural statement
+• Function: Decorative pair, symbolic guardians, architectural statement

 ✦ Delivery & Collection

-Due to their scale and heritage value, this pair will be white-glove delivered across the UK or can be collected by appointment.
-For bespoke logistics or placement assistance, please contact Regen Bespoke directly.
+Due to their size and heritage value, this pair is available via white-glove delivery across the UK or by collection on appointment.
+For bespoke logistics and placement assistance, please contact Regen Bespoke.

 Exclusively available at Regen Bespoke